genomicsclass/leanpub/manuscript/machine_learning.md

 R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course3/machine_learning.Rmd).

 Here we give a brief introduction to the main machine learning topic: class prediction.
 In fact, many refer to class prediction as machine learning and we actually use the two terms interchangeably.
-Some of the examples we give follow examples from the book The Elements of Statistical Learning: Data Mining, Inference, and Prediction, by Trevor Hastie, Robert Tibshirani and Jerome Friedman.
+Some of the examples we give here follow examples from the excellent textbook *The Elements of Statistical Learning: Data Mining, Inference, and Prediction*, by Trevor Hastie, Robert Tibshirani and Jerome Friedman.
 A free PDF of this book can be found at the following URL:

 <http://statweb.stanford.edu/~tibs/ElemStatLearn/>